develost/develost.github.io/_posts/2016-05-15-uniform-get-first-point.md

 This works quite well in my reference environment.

-Have you found a better aproach?
+Have you found a better approach?
 I'm open to your suggestions.